arnicuscTeam/ACP_Underserved_Counties/README.md

 2. Tribal
 3. High Cost

-To collect the rural counties, we downloaded the covered populations file from the Census, which can be found under https://www.census.gov/programs-surveys/community-resilience-estimates/partnerships/ntia/digital-equity.html.
-Here, the census determined if a county was considered rural.
+To identify rural counties, we downloaded the covered populations file from the Census Bureau, which can be found under https://www.census.gov/programs-surveys/community-resilience-estimates/partnerships/ntia/digital-equity.html.
+Here, the Census Bureau determined if a county is considered rural.

-To collect the tribal counties, we downloaded the Shapefile of Tribal blocks provided by USAC, which can be downloaded using https://www.usac.org/wp-content/uploads/lifeline/documents/tribal/shapefile-of-tribal-lands.zip.
+To identify tribal counties, we downloaded the shapefile of Tribal blocks provided by USAC, which can be downloaded using https://www.usac.org/wp-content/uploads/lifeline/documents/tribal/shapefile-of-tribal-lands.zip.
 Since the blocks are not identified in this file, we used ArcGIS and overlayed the tribal blocks with the tabulation blocks to determine which blocks were tribal.
 From here, we aggregated the number of people that lived in these tribal blocks, and if the majority of the population within that county was in a tribal block, then the county was categorized as tribal.

-To collect the high-cost counties, we downloaded the high_cost areas file provided by the NTIA, which can be found under https://www.internet4all.gov/program/broadband-equity-access-and-deployment-bead-program/bead-allocation-methodology.
+To identify high-cost counties, we downloaded the high_cost areas file provided by the NTIA, which can be found under https://www.internet4all.gov/program/broadband-equity-access-and-deployment-bead-program/bead-allocation-methodology.
 From here, we aggregated the number of people that lived in these High-Cost block groups and if the majority of the population within that county was in a high-cost block group, then the county was categorized as high-cost.